What type of content do you primarily create?

 How long should a product demo video be?

-This depends on the platform you’ll be publishing it on.
-Social media demo videos should be short-form and grab attention fast, whereas product demo videos published on your website or YouTube can be several minutes long.
+This depends on the platform you'll be publishing it on.
+Social media demo videos should be short-form and grab attention fast (30-90 seconds), whereas product demo videos published on your website or YouTube can be several minutes long.
+For complex products, demonstrations can be up to 10 minutes, but should be organized with clear sections.

-What is the difference between brand video and product video?
+What is the difference between brand video and product demo video?

-A brand video talks about a company’s values, products, or services.
+A brand video talks about a company's values, products, or services.
 A product video, however, focuses on a single product.
-It covers the product’s best features and use cases.
+It covers the product's best features and use cases, and is designed to demonstrate functionality rather than just build brand awareness.
+Product demonstration videos are a specific type of product video that show the product in action.